+that credits from Syracuse University are transferable to other colleges and is not responsible for any college's policy on accepting credit.

 AP/IB BIOLOGY HL

+YEAR 1

+Credit: 1

 Prerequisite: Biology and Chemistry and having passed the Living Environment and Chemistry Regents Exams.

 Are you interested in working with live organisms in an experiment?
 Are you the type of person who watches the Discovery Channel or National Geographic?
 Are you interested in a health related career?
 Perhaps, you have always been interested in growing your own vegetable garden.
 Do you want to see the internal organs of a mammal's body, or how a heart appears from a blood cell's perspective?
 If the answer to these questions are emphatically "yes", then AP Biology HL1 is for you.
 This course will focus on the understanding of the living world from its smallest scale at the molecular level to the functioning of ecosystems.
 Students will engage with an experiment based, inquiry approach including labs and practical activities.
 Topics of study at the HL 1 level will include molecular biology, cell biology, cell communication, genetics, protein synthesis, evolution, animal behavior and ecology.
 Students will be required to take the AP Biology exam at the end of the year.
 In addition, students complete the interdisciplinary Group 4 (Science) project.
 The Group 4 project allows for concepts and perceptions from across disciplines to be shared while appreciating the environmental, social, and ethical implications of science and technology.
 IB Biology requires a variety of internal and external assessments, which will continue into year two, when students will take the IB exam.

-The AP assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-IB BIOLOGY HL

-Prerequisites: AP/IB Biology Year 1

-Year two of the course focuses on refining the laboratory and analytical skills of the IB Biology student with the goal of helping students successfully complete the Internal Assessment.
-Major topics studied are plant biology, ecology and conservation, systematics and biodiversity, and human and animal anatomy & physiology.
+The AP assessment may earn a student college credit depending upon their score and the policy of the college or university.
+IB BIOLOGY HL YEAR 2 Credit: 1 Prerequisites: AP/IB Biology Year 1 plant biology, ecology and conservation, systematics and biodiversity, and human and animal anatomy & physiology.
 The course also reviews topics from IB Biology HL I in preparation for the IB exams in May.
 In addition, students complete the interdisciplinary Group 4 (Science) project.
+IB Biology requires a variety of internal and external assessments throughout the two years.
+Students will be required to complete an insightful investigation in which they apply facts, concepts, and terminology, methodologies and techniques, analyze and evaluate research questions, data and scientific explanation.
+Students will be required to take the IB exam at the end of year two.
+The IB assessment may earn a student college credit depending upon their score and the policy of the college or university.
+AP/IB CHEMISTRY Credit: 1 Prerequisites for 10th Graders: Living Environment, Earth Science H, Geometry H, and having scored at or above mastery level (85) on all three Regents exams.
+Prerequisites for 11th & 12th Graders: Chemistry, Geometry, and having scored at or above mastery level (85) on both Regents exams.
+All students must be available to attend additional zero period classes up to three times per week.

+Year two of the course focuses on refining the laboratory and analytical skills of the IB Biology student with the goal of helping students successfully complete the Internal Assessment.
+Major topics studied are